Equidistribution of continued fraction convergents in $\mathrm{SL}(2,\mathbb{Z}_m)$ with an application to local discrepancy: Introduction

 In the terminology of probability theory, relations \eqref{qnmodmae}, \eqref{Pnae} and \eqref{pnqnmodmae} correspond to the strong law of large numbers.
 The main goal of the present paper is to extend these results to more precise limit theorems, such as the CLT and the LIL.
 In fact, we will even establish the weak and the almost sure invariance principles.
 We refer to Billingsley \cite{BI} for a general introduction to invariance principles and their relation to the ordinary and the functional CLT and LIL.

+Counting problems in higher dimensional Diophantine approximation theory under similar congruence conditions have recently been investigated in \cite{AG1,AG2,AG3,AGY,NRS,SW} using dynamical methods.
+As a higher dimensional analogue of \eqref{pnqnmodmae}, the strong law of large numbers for the number of best rational approximation vectors under congruence conditions was established in \cite[Corollary 3.3]{SW}.
+Improving the latter result to the CLT and the LIL in the higher dimensional setting remains open.

-Throughout, $\alpha$ is a random variable with distribution $\mu$, a Borel probability measure on $[0,1]$ which is absolutely continuous with respect to the Lebesgue measure $\lambda$.
+We now state our main result.
+Throughout, $\alpha$ is a random variable with distribution $\mu$, a Borel probability measure on $[0,1]$ that is absolutely continuous with respect to the Lebesgue measure $\lambda$.
 In some of our results we assume that $\mu$ has a Lipschitz density, that is,